argoproj/argoproj/community/membership.md

 - Member for at least 3 months
 - Active community participation (meetings, slack, stack overflow) and interact with issues for at least 1 month.
-- Primary reviewer for at least 5 PRs to the codebase
 - Reviewer for or author of at least 5 substantial PRs to the codebase, with the definition of substantial subject to the lead's discretion (e.g. refactors, enhancements rather than grammar correction or one-line pulls).